ly3xqhl8g9/papers/fcd113, Function Granular Access/README.md

     filesystem?: boolean; // allows filesystem access
-    exterior?: boolean; // allows access to functions/variables outside of the function's scope imports?: boolean; // allows the function to import dynamically
-    dependencies: string[] // specify the dependencies which can be used by the function }
+    exterior?: boolean; // allows access to functions/variables outside of the function's scope imports?: boolean; // allows the function to import dynamically dependencies?: string[] // specify the dependencies which can be used by the function }
 ```